meefen/hugo-academic/content/home/about.md

 # About me

 I am an Assistant Professor in the [College of Education and Human Development](http://www.cehd.umn.edu/) at the [University of Minnesota](https://twin-cities.umn.edu/).
 My research is at the intersection of [CSCL](https://en.wikipedia.org/wiki/Computer-supported_collaborative_learning), [learning analytics](https://en.wikipedia.org/wiki/Learning_analytics), [networked learning](https://en.wikipedia.org/wiki/Networked_learning), and [network analysis](https://en.wikipedia.org/wiki/Network_science).
 My work is broadly published in premier venues and funded by the [NSF CRII](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1657009), the [Digital Learning for Development initiative](http://dl4d.org/), the University of Minnesota.

-See [CoLIG](https://colig.github.io/research/) for my research projects.

 <hr>